 Whether it's statutory (see above) or contractual redundancy pay, the first £30,000 you receive is tax free, and no national insurance contributions are deducted either.
 Do check you don't find yourself paying these as some smaller companies without a human resources department might not know the rules.

-If you're asked to leave work before your notice period ends but keep getting paid - known as Payment in lieu of notice (or PILON) - you'll only pay tax if your employment contract says so (or it is normal practice in your company).
+If you're asked to leave work before your notice period ends but keep getting paid - known as Payment in lieu of notice - you'll only pay tax if your employment contract says so (or it is normal practice in your company).

 Otherwise the payment is also tax-free as long as your total payments are under the £30,000 limit - most contracts tend to mention it.

 If you have been given any additional benefit, such as a company car or laptop, this is usually included in your £30,000.
 If you go over this limit and/or are a higher rate tax payer you may need further advice.
 The HMRC Redundancy Factsheet is also a useful resource.

 If the company has no money left, then you'll need to claim Statutory Redundancy Pay (SRP) which is organised via the insolvency practitioner dealing with your employer's administration.

 The money you get will come from the National Insurance Fund, a giant government insurance scheme set up after World War II into which we all pay as we work.
 Once that's done, this fund will try to reclaim the cash from the company's assets.